google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 rendering.
 For more information see [Image optimization](../../performance/optimizing-content-efficiency/optimize-encoding-and-transfer.html#image-optimization).

-Here's a side-by-side comparison of videos without and with a poster image &ndash; we've made the poster image grayscale to prove it's not the video!
+Here's a side-by-side comparison of videos without and with a poster image &ndash; we've made the poster image grayscale to prove it's not the video:

 <div class="clear">
   <div class="g--half">